holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/01_emoji_pics/lesson_plan.md

     - Review Pictures/colors
         - Pictures are just a bunch of pixels
         - Black => 0, White => 1
-        - RGB
-        - Grayscale
+- Break into groups
-- Hand out classwork
+    - Do all of Problem 1, Section 1 (before running the program) together
     - Go!
-    - Do all of Problem 1, Section 1 (before running the program) together
+- Break
+- When come back, talk about RGB and Grayscale
+- Go!
 - Cool final trick
     - Copy B/W data into a text file
     - Shrink so that 2's are all lined up on right edge: Can see figure